William-Fernandes252/astel/CONTRIBUTING.md

 ## Get Started

 Ready to contribute?
-Here's how to set up `naja` for local development.
+Here's how to set up `astel` for local development.

-1. Fork the `naja` repo on GitHub.
+1. Fork the `astel` repo on GitHub.
 1. Clone your fork locally

     ```bash
-    git clone git@github.com:your_name_here/naja.git
+    git clone git@github.com:your_name_here/astel.git
     ```

 1. Ensure [poetry](https://python-poetry.org/docs/) is installed.